 As a writer, I occasionally come out of my cave to interact with actual live people.
-That’s partly why I attend the monthly meetings at the Palm Springs Writers’ Guild.
-Last Saturday was especially enjoyable.
+That’s one reason I enjoy the monthly meetings at the Palm Springs Writers’ Guild.
+Last Saturday was especially pleasant.
 [Read more…]

 Eighty!
 You’re eighty?
 Eighty’s really old, right?